danielrshabib/danielrshabib.github.io/_pages/about.md

 ![Vanderbilt University School of Medicine Class of 2026 photo in white coats](../images/VUSMClassPhoto.png){: style="border: 7% solid rgba(138,137,127, 0.15); border-radius: 5%;"}

 <br>
+I graduated from Johns Hopkins University in December 2021 with a B.A. in Biophysics and Minor in Bioethics.
+At Johns Hopkins Hospital, I worked at the Wilmer Eye Institute's mobile free clinic and the [Disability Health Research Center](https://disabilityhealth.jhu.edu/).
+As an undergraduate student, I taught an Organic Chemistry Lab section as a teaching assistant and conducted cancer wet lab research for three years at the [Institute for NanoBioTechnology](https://inbt.jhu.edu/).
+Additionally, I led my IRB-approved study called *Peer Influence on Vaping in High Schools* as well as two COVID-19 research projects on health website accessibility and restrictive policies in fragile Middle Eastern countries.
+I also volunteered in a hospice center to help provide palliative care to terminally ill children.
+<br><br>
 During the six months before medical school, I continued working at Johns Hopkins Hospital as a research coordinator in the Department of Pediatrics.
 I led research projects on parents' trust in messengers of COVID-19 information, early determinants of childhood illness, and the role of primary care in advancing health equity and civic engagement.
 I also worked as a Postbaccalaureate fellow in NIDA’s [Technology and Translational Research Unit](https://irp.nida.nih.gov/organization/tamb/ttru/), where I helped leverage natural language processing (NLP) and machine learning to identify stigmatizing social media discussions about substance use.
+<br><br>
 Throughout my medical journey, I aspire to continue becoming a better person through each of my patients while spearheading surgical outcomes research, medical technology innovation, and advocacy for equitable healthcare and patients’ rights.

 <html>